scripting/feedland/database/worknotes.md

+11/29/25; 10:43:14 AM by DW

+Wasted at least a full day because feedlanddatabase requires a specific version of reallysimple, and feedland's package.json might include a different one, esp since our normal procedure is to specify the version at the top level.

+I couldn't get it to work reliably because under some circumstances feedlanddatabase code would be calling an old version of reallysimple, which didn't have the new features needed for the metadata element.
+Which I thought was done a long time ago, because I update code differently when I'm developing.

+So here's what I did, I changed the first to the second

+"reallysimple": "^0.5.3"

+"reallysimple": "*",

 #### 11/24/25; 12:27:05 PM by DW -- v0.8.9

 In getUserPrefs, return an error code to indicate, 404 if it wasn't found, 500 if there was an error.